exercism/elm/exercises/concept/paulas-palindromes/.docs/instructions.md

 ## 1. Define the Model and Msg types for the application

-The application `Model` needs the string to check.
+The application `Model` needs the string to check, please call this `content`, which is what the tests are expecting.

 The application needs a `Msg` to indicate that the text in the Text Box has changed.
 The variant for this should be called `Change`